firogh/notes/philosophy/philosophy.md

 ---
 date: 2008-09-13
-title: Quantitative cognition - The philosophy on which I am living
+title: The philosophy on which I am living
 category: philosophy
 ---
 I am aware of that we need some principles and methods to live in this world.